 - Changes in the menstrual cycle and early menopause

-- Stunted growth because of the high level of hormones that may signal the body to stop bone growth very early
+- Stunted growth occurs because of the high level of hormones that may signal the body to stop bone growth very early

 - Diminutive height if misuse occurs before the growth spurt

 The psychological side effects are: